Surgical Weight Loss – Patient Education and Resources

 Meeting the Surgery Team

 I felt like a child every time I was sick or in the hospital.
 I look up to doctors as authority figures and feel vulnerable when I am around them.
 I needed a doctor who could be gentle and not make me feel like a child who has done something wrong.
 I also wanted a doctor that knew what they were doing.
-I felt that I had both with Dr. Cooney.

-I felt that Dr. Cooney understood me.
 I didn’t feel judged and wasn’t ashamed.
 His staff was very helpful.
 I live 2 hours away, and have been going to the support groups that started just a few months before my first appointment.
 I was willing to follow up on their aftercare no matter how far I had to drive.
 I saw the nutritionist regularly before surgery and knew I would have to follow up after surgery as well.
 They were very well informed on what was to follow.
 I felt comfortable with them.
 I felt that they addressed the risks very well.
 As an overall opinion of the teaching hospital, the doctor and nutritionist, I was very impressed.
 I would rate them very high.
 The only problem I had was with the psych evaluation.
 I felt that they weren't educated about food addicts.

 Well it is know a little over a year, and I am planning on getting pregnant, I have a GREAT job, a fantastic relationship with my husband and relatives.
 I feel like the energizer bunny.
 I still have 60lbs more to lose and am averaging 5 lbs loss a month now, and I am thrilled!